spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 This case study reproduces the figures of Reeves et al. (2011), "On the relationship between relativistic electron flux and solar wind
-velocity: Paulikas and Blake revisisted" (`doi:10.1029/2010JA015735 <http://dx.doi.org/10.1029/2010JA015735>`_).
+velocity: Paulikas and Blake revisited" (`doi:10.1029/2010JA015735 <http://dx.doi.org/10.1029/2010JA015735>`_).

 Setup